Rational pullbacks of Galois covers: Proofs of Theorem and its variants

 To prepare the proof of Theorem \ref{lem:gge2}, we investigate the behaviour of rational pullbacks of Galois covers.

-Recall that we have introduced two different ways of associating algebraic varieties to certain sets of Galois covers: the Hurwitz spaces, and the spaces of defining equations.
-In Lemma \ref{lem:discriminant} below, we relate the two concepts via a dimension estimate, stating in particular that in order to obtain defining equations for all covers in an $r$-dimensional Hurwitz space, we require at least $r$-dimensional subvarieties in the space of defining equations.
+Recall that we have introduced two different ways of associating algebraic varieties to certain sets of Galois covers: the Hurwitz spaces and the spaces of defining equations.
+In the next lemma, we relate both concepts via a dimension estimate stating, in particular, that, in order to obtain defining equations for all covers in an $r$-dimensional Hurwitz space, we require at least $r$-dimensional subvarieties in the space of defining equations.